jvrck/noble-prebuild/README.md

 ## jvrck/noble-full image
 This is a prebuilt image that is based on the latest devcontainers Ubuntu 24.04 noble base and contains the following software:

+### Base Image Features (via Devcontainer)
-- Docker in Docker (via Devcontainer feature)
+- Docker in Docker
-- Python 3.12 (via Devcontainer feature)
+- Python 3.12
-- Node.js 20 (via Devcontainer feature)
+- Node.js 20
-- AWS CLI v2 (via Devcontainer feature)
+- AWS CLI v2
-- mise (polyglot runtime manager) (via Devcontainer feature)
+- mise (polyglot runtime manager)

+### Additional Tools
-- Github CLI
+- GitHub CLI (gh)
+- Vim editor
+- PostgreSQL Client
 - MySQL Client
+- Screen
+- Tmux
+- Goose CLI (database migration tool)
-- PostgreSQL Client
+- Pyinfo
+- UV (Python package manager)

+### NPM Global Packages
 - Devcontainer CLI
 - Claude Code CLI
 - Gemini CLI
-- RepoMix
+- Repomix
 - CCUsage
+- Claude Code Router
+- Qwen Code CLI

 ## How to use this image
 To use this image, you can create a `.devcontainer/devcontainer.json` file in your project and add the following configuration: